How To Propagate Philodendron Birkin? 3 Best Methods

 This variety thrives best in airy, well-draining potting mixes that hold a decent amount of moisture.
 If it sounds confusing, here’s a detailed guide on what to do:

-• Airy: An airy substrate will lighten up your mix and prevent itself from getting compacted.
+• Airy: An airy substrate will lighten up your mix and prevent it from getting compacted.

 • Well-draining: Most water must drain out to avoid leaving the roots too wet.

-How to tell if your potting soil has gone bad?
+How do you tell if your potting soil has gone bad?
 There are four warning signs to check for.

 Temperature

-If you live in cold regions with freezing winters, ensure to keep your greens away from cold areas in your house, like front hallways or drafty windows.
+Philodendron Birkin prefers temperatures between 65 and 85 degrees F. If you live in cold regions with freezing winters, ensure to keep your plants away from cold areas in your house, like front hallways or draughty windows.

 Fertilizing